trychlos/pwix-modal/README.md

     - `bootstrap`'s backdrop defaults to be visible

-    - `pwix:modal` has chosen to not display this backdrop, thus the reason of the default value of this parameter.
+    - `pwix:modal` has initially chosen to not display this backdrop, thus the reason of the default value of this parameter.

     Since v2.5.

 - `closeByBackdrop`

     Whether the dialogs can be closed when clicking on the backdrop.
+This acts as the default value for `Modal.run()` arguments.

+    Default to `true`.

+- `closeBykeyboard`

+    Whether the dialogs can be closed when clicking on 'Escape' key.
+This acts as the default value for `Modal.run()` arguments.

     Default to `true`.